-Under Georgia Tech's Sexual Misconduct Policy (policylibrary.gatech.edu/student-life/sexual-misconduct), complaints of sexual misconduct are investigated and resolved as provided in Board of Regents Policy 6.7 (Sexual Misconduct Policy) and Policy 4.6.5 (Standards for Institutional Student Conduct Investigation and Disciplinary Proceedings) of the Policy Manual of the Board of Regents of the University System of Georgia.
+The Institute processes complaints against student respondents as provided in Board of Regents Policy 6.7 (Sexual Misconduct Policy) and Policy 4.6.5 (Standards for Institutional Student Conduct Investigation and Disciplinary Proceedings) of the Policy Manual of the Board of Regents of the University System of Georgia.
 The Student Code of Conduct (Non-Academic Misconduct) may also apply where the Board of Regents policies are silent.
-Due process rights of the victim and the accused individual will also be observed.
-If it is determined that a violation of policy has occurred, disciplinary action may be taken, up to and including the expulsion of the offender.
-The severity of any disciplinary action will depend on the frequency or severity of the offense and the history of past misconduct by the accused.
-Both parties are notified of the outcome of any disciplinary proceeding.
+The Institute processes complaints against employee respondents using Board of Regents Policy 6.7 (Sexual Misconduct Policy) and USG's Human Resources Administrative Practice (HRAP) Manual (Prohibit Discrimination and Harassment).